Larry Lawton: Criminal career

 Lawton executed his first robbery when he was 28, an inside job to collect insurance money.
 He then began robbing jewelry stores along the Atlantic Coast, using his contacts within the Gambino crime family to fence the stolen merchandise.
 At one point, he purchased an Italian pizza restaurant in North Lauderdale, Florida, which he later burned down as part of an insurance fraud.
-He became known as one of America's biggest jewel thieves and made the FBI's most wanted list in 1996.

 Capture

-In May 1994, three males robbed a jewelry store in Daytona Beach, Florida, netting $500,000 (nearly $950,000 in 2022) worth of gold and diamonds.
+In May 1994, three males robbed a jewelry store in Daytona Beach, Florida, netting $500,000 (over $1,000,000 in 2024) worth of gold and diamonds.
 The robbers had dropped off jewelry for repairs, and later returned to rob the store.
 Then in October 1994, four individuals robbed a jewelry store in Palm Bay, Florida.
 The two store owners were bound while two individuals robbed the store and a third acted as a lookout and the other as the getaway driver.
 The robbers took $480,000 ($910,600.81 in 2022) worth of gold and diamonds making it the biggest robbery in the city's history.
 Local police believed there was a connection between this robbery and a robbery that took place in May 1994 in Daytona Beach, and contacted the FBI.

 In 1996, there was a robbery of a jeweler in Fairless Hills, Pennsylvania.
 The robbers had been there the day before and returned asking about a ring.
 The robbers drew what police at the time believed were firearms, and restrained the store owner.
 The store owner managed to break free and grabbed a .38 caliber pistol and fired five shots at the robbers as they fled.
 One bullet narrowly missed Lawton, but struck his brother.
 Lawton later said that he used a BB gun during the robbery.
 Afterwards, another jewelry store in Lower Bucks County became suspicious of a person they believed was casing the place for a future robbery.
 They reported the car's license plate, which linked the car to Lawton.
 Lawton was arrested by the FBI on December 2, 1996, in Florida and charged with the Fairless Hills armed robbery.
 Fingerprint evidence connected Lawton to the October 1994 Palm Bay heist, and he was charged with that crime as well.

 Lawton is believed to have hit around 20 to 25 jewelry stores, stealing a self-estimated total of around $15–18 million worth of high-value items, including watches, diamonds, and other gems.
-Lawton later said he was the biggest jewel thief of the 1980s and 90s operating within the United States of America.
+Lawton later claimed that he was the biggest jewel thief of the 1980s and 90s operating within the United States of America.